fu351/Team-17-/README.md

-# Team-17-
+# Team-17
-ECE461 Project

-Alan Fu
-Christopher Colquitt
-Lihong Wu
+ECE461 Project: A CLI for trustworthy module re-use